ENSpunks/Timeland/Causal Relativity 2.0.md

 - Laws of physics are frame-independent.
 - Space is 3D and curved by mass and energy.
-- Causality is described spatially, independent of time.
+- Causality is a constant relative to each observer in space independent of time.

 ---